When I emerged from the underground station near Big Ben, I was surrounded by thousands of people, most wearing red poppies in their lapels.

 As I toured the city in the days that followed, history seemed ever-present.

 The next day, the streets near Whitehall reopened and I visited Churchill’s War Rooms.
-During WWII, Prime Minister Winston Churchill commandeered some basement offices between 10 Downing Street and Parliament to serve as the center for Britain’s war effort.
-The underground complex, known as the Cabinet War Rooms, was occupied throughout the war by Churchill, government ministers, military strategists and staff.
+During World War II, Prime Minister Winston Churchill commandeered some basement offices between 10 Downing Street and Parliament to serve as the center for Britain’s war effort.
+The underground complex, known as the Cabinet War Rooms, was occupied throughout the war by Churchill, government ministers, military strategists, and staff.

 The complex is now open to the public as a museum, compete with the original furniture, telephones, maps, even the pushpins.
 The rooms look as though not a tea cup or ashtray was touched in seventy years.
 A step back in time.